FelipeDH9/back-end-calculator/README.md

 # To use the Calculator

-Enter with your name ou userId, that's how we know who did the calculations.
+Enter with your name or userId, that's how we know who did the calculations.